amitrai12018/amitrai12018.github.io/_posts/2025-06-07-grpo-explained.md

 This tells the model:

 - $o_1$ is significantly better than average
 - $o_2$ is slightly better than average
 - $o_3$ is worse than average

 > Positive advantages increase probability.
 Negative advantages decrease probability.
 {: .prompt-tip }

+---

-## Computing the PPO Policy Ratio
+## 3. Computing the PPO Policy Ratio

-Next we compare the current policy with the policy that generated the samples.
+Now we compare the current policy with the policy that generated the samples.

-Assume:
+At the moment the batch was collected, the snapshot policy was:

 $$
 \pi_{old}(o_1|q)=0.20,\quad \pi_{old}(o_2|q)=0.30,\quad \pi_{old}(o_3|q)=0.10
 $$

-and
+Suppose after one optimization step, the current policy becomes:

 $$
 \pi_{\theta}(o_1|q)=0.25,\quad \pi_{\theta}(o_2|q)=0.25,\quad \pi_{\theta}(o_3|q)=0.05